rasulkireev/gpw/content/blog/fifa-19-exploration-part-II.md

 ---
-title: "Analyzing FIFA 19 data (II).
-Data Exploration and Visualization"
+title: Analyzing FIFA 19 data (II).
+Data Exploration and Visualization
 date: 2019-09-26
 published: true
 slug: /fifa-data-exploration
-icon: ./icons/book.svg
+icon: ./icons/plotly.png
-main-image: ./images/reading-on-kindle.jpg
+unsplashImageID: mcSDtbWXUZU
-tags: [opensource, plotly, pandas]
+keywords: [opensource, plotly, pandas]
-category: "Data Visualization"
+category: Data Visualization
-description: "My thoughts on the Open Source community and the culture behind it."
+description: My thoughts on the Open Source community and the culture behind it.
 ---

 You can find all the code to this project [here](https://github.com/rasulkireev/fifa19-data-analysis).
 You can review the code in this post in [2.0-plotting-and-exploration.ipynb](https://github.com/rasulkireev/fifa19-data-analysis/blob/master/2.0-plotting-and-exploration.ipynb).